thoughtbot/til/git/osx-keychain.md

    an HTTPS GitHub remote.
 2. It does not ask for your username and password when you interact with an SSH GitHub remote.
-3. You're git version is 1.7.10 or newer.
+3. Your git version is 1.7.10 or newer.
 Run `git --version` to find out which version you have.

 ## The Cure